Hamakor: Two levels of membership

-Most of the points on Hamakor's charter were either fairly straight forwardly based on the reasons for forming it or a result of legal requirements.
-One point that was largely debated, however, was whether anyone can become a full voting member.
-Hamakor was aimed to be a representative of the community.
+Most of the points in Hamakor's charter were either fairly straightforward, based on the reasons for forming it, or a result of legal requirements.
+One point that was largely debated, however, was whether anyone could become a full voting member.
+Hamakor aimed to represent the community.
 The concern raised was that the commercial companies would try to take control over the organization.
-As a result, two restrictions were made.
+As a result, two restrictions were imposed.
 The first was that membership was limited to individuals only.
-The second was the creation of a two level membership.
-Hamakor has a members, which has full voting capacity, and friends.
-A friend is an individual who enjoys all the benefits (such that there are) a member has except for one – a friend cannot vote one charter changes and when electing the board.
+The second was the creation of a two-level membership structure.
+Hamakor has members, who have full voting rights, and friends.
+A friend is an individual who enjoys all the benefits (such as they are) of a member, except for one—friends cannot vote on charter changes or when electing the board.

-To move from a friend status to a full member status one has to show some activity promoting free/open source software.
+To move from friend status to full member status, one has to demonstrate some activity promoting free/open source software.
 The definition of "some" has changed over time.
-During some periods the board required actually writing non-trivial amounts of code, while in others the board deemed helping a friend install Linux on his computer enough.
+During some periods, the board required writing non-trivial amounts of code, while at other times, the board deemed helping a friend install Linux on their computer sufficient.

 In most cases, almost anyone who wished to become a full member could do so.